skedgeme/wrecker/examples/README.md

 ## Running the Examples

-- To run whole benchmark example `cabal run example`
+- Run the whole benchmark example with `cabal run example`
-- Just the client `cabal run example-client `
+- Run just the client with `cabal run example-client `
-- Just the server `cabal run example-server`
+- Run just the server with `cabal run example-server`

-Additionally the examples take the standard `wrecker` command line arguments, which can be viewed with
+Additionally, the examples take the standard `wrecker` command line arguments, which can be viewed with

      cabal run example -- --help